 Billed as “if you’d made up your mind up..think again” the hit investigative documentary podcast The Battersea Poltergeist returns for one more roll of the dice in the shape of a conclusive bonus episode for its legions of adoring fans.

-And like whacking on your favourite, comfortable pair of trainers (Adidas if your interested) we rejoin investigative journalist Danny Robins, flanked by his team of supernatural experts Ciaran O’Keefe and Evelyn Hollow, for one final deep dive into the ongoings at 63 Wycliffe Road.
+And like whacking on your favourite, comfortable pair of trainers (Adidas if you are interested) we rejoin investigative journalist Danny Robins, flanked by his team of supernatural experts Ciaran O’Keefe and Evelyn Hollow, for one final deep dive into the ongoings at 63 Wycliffe Road.

-With this ninth bonus episode Danny & his team pull out all the stops with fan theories, inclusion of a 1990’s TV host superfan, and one final Q&A session with the lady of the hour Shirley Hitchings herself.
-So strap yourself in one final time Poltergeist fans, lets bonus-up for 57 minutes as Danny does his best to finally close the chapter on the most intriguing ghost story podcast which has gripped millions.
+With this ninth bonus episode, Danny & his team pull out all the stops with fan theories, the inclusion of a 1990’s TV host superfan, and one final Q&A session with the lady of the hour Shirley Hitchings herself.
+So strap yourself in one final time Poltergeist fans, lets bonus up for 57 minutes as Danny does his best to finally close the chapter on the most intriguing ghost story podcast which has gripped millions.

-Additional side note if you also missed my first review of the The Battersea Poltergeist which I wrote back in mid February, I highly recommend you take a quick peek if not for my own fan theory on the show.
+As additional side notes, if you also missed my first review of The Battersea Poltergeist which I wrote back in mid-February, I highly recommend you take a quick peek if not for my own fan theory on the show.

 Fun fact, apparently the land on which Wycliffe Road resides was originally located between the River Heathwall and The Thames, creating an island on which Battersea sat.
-The Heathwall, or Heathwall Ditch/Heathwall Mill Pond was later converted into a sewer in the 1880’s, and apparently through looking at old maps this sewer runs directly under Wycliffe Road.
-Again the most feasible explanation supporting the noise element conundrum without having a handy time machine to see if the theory stacks up.
+The Heathwall or Heathwall Ditch/Heathwall Mill Pond was later converted into a sewer in the 1880s, and apparently, through looking at old maps this sewer runs directly under Wycliffe Road.
+Again the most feasible explanation supports the noise element conundrum without having a handy time machine to see if the theory stacks up.

 Evelyn Hollow goes further and provides evidence on this situation by discussing a similar case on fraudster Alma Fielding, who conned people into believing she could make objects vanish, and then reappear.
-That Alma Fielding account sums up how clever trickery, and slight of hand can easily baffle people.
+That Alma Fielding account sums up how clever trickery and sleight of hand can easily baffle people.

 That’s even before you hear Ciaran O’Keefe’s credence by dropping wisdom bomb’s on Shirley levitating, and sheet pulling episodes.
-I must say in defense of ‘team believe’ you have to remember this event happened in the 1950’s.
+I must say in defence of ‘team believe’ you have to remember this event happened in the 1950s.
 No internet, no Google, and also a time when some folk’s thought rock & roll was the devil’s music!
-So it’s easy for me to conclude my own thoughts that this was an almighty charade, with my very 21st century mindset.
+So it’s easy for me to conclude my own thoughts that this was an almighty charade, with my very 21st-century mindset.

 Okay, so I am not going to run through this whole review continuingly pouring scorn over everything Shirley’s claims as blatant conjecture.
 I genuinely enjoyed this podcast, and the journey it took everyone on was totally absorbing.
 During one of the listen along together episodes Danny mentioned that it felt like a little club, us all listening in together.
 That interaction Danny & the BBC offered to the listener within the show made it feel like you were part of his team trying to unlock this grand ghost tale.
 And this tale about Donald the poltergeist clearly resonates with a really wide audience.